colingwuyu/colab_vscode/README.md

     For Mac, run the cloudflare file (Enable running in Settings if it is blocked)

-    After running,a file will show up with Cloudflare path
+    After running, a terminal window will show up with Cloudflare path

     Copy paste the Cloudflare path into .ssh\config in VSCode

     The final configure file should look like this

     <p style="text-align: center"><image src="resources/mac ssh config.png"></p>

+    For windows, run the cloudflare file will show up with window name as Cloudflare path

+    Copu paster the Cloudflare path into .ssh\config in VSCode

+    <p style="text-align: center"><image src="resources/windows ssh config.png"></p>

+    After running, a command prompt

 5. Use "Ctrl+Shft+P" to start VSCode cmd, and type "remote-ssh: connect to host"